 In that decision, the Court reversed the Director's denial of a motion to dismiss based on the calling party's failure to file a compliant petition under the CM Rules.
-See

-Memorandum Decision at 12-14.
+See Memorandum Decision at 12-14.
 Among other problems with the delivery call, the calling party had failed to describe an ACGWS, as required by CM Rule 30.
 See id.
 The Director acknowledged that he must determine an ACGWS in order to resolve the water delivery call, but asserted he could do so under CM Rule 40, and denied the motion to dismiss.
 See id. at 8.
 Here, the Director has proposed an ESPA GWMA, suggesting he may create it after simply considering concerns expressed at open public meetings.
 In contrast to his position in Sun Valley Co. v.
 Spackman, the Director now refuses to acknowledge that he must determine an ACGWS as part of his proposed action.
-He does not account for the due process concerns associated with unilaterally subjecting those within the untested and unmeasured boundaries of a proposed ESPA GWMA to curtailment.
+He does not account for the due process concerns associated with unilaterally subjecting those within the untested and unmeasured boundaries of a proposed ESPA formally determine an ACGWS.
+The determination of an ACGWS was of primary importance to Judge Wildman.
+He stated: